MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ### Optimize platform features

-Optimizing platform features involves eliminating or updating platform features, such as performance tiers and configuration settings, to optimize resource usage and reduce costs.
+Optimizing platform features involves eliminating or updating platform features, such as performance tiers and configuration settings, to optimize costs.
 It helps align spending with the requirements of the workload and avoids unnecessary expenses on unneeded features.
 Here are some tips to optimize the cost of platform features:

-- *Know the capabilities of the things you’ve purchased*: Before you can optimize, you need a clear inventory of the services and their features across your cloud platforms.
+- *Know the capabilities of the things you purchase*: Before you can optimize, you need a clear inventory of the services and their features across your cloud platforms.
 Understand the features and functionalities of the platforms or services in your workload.
-Be aware of the specific tier you have chosen and the features each tier offers.
-For example, if you don't require auto-scaling or advanced networking, a lower-tier plan might suffice.
+Be aware of the specific tier you chose and the features each tier offers.
+For example, if you don't require autoscaling or advanced networking, a lower-tier plan might suffice.

 - *Disable unused features*: Identify and disable platform features that cost money.
 You might have unneeded storage snapshots, unused disks, redundant security features, or underutilized networking capabilities.